6 Healthy Dinners to Sleep Better

-- Peel it (or leave the skin on if it is organic) and dip it in cinnamon, a spice that is digestive and relaxing.
+- Peel it (or leave the skin on if it’s organic) and dip it in cinnamon, a spice that is digestive and relaxing.

-- You can also add a little bit of cane or bee honey, on top.
+- You can also add a little bit of cane or honey, on top.

 - Bake it for 20 minutes.

-- When it is ready, serve it with walnuts or a little bit of yogurt.
+- When it’s ready, serve it with walnuts or a little bit of yogurt.

 Lamb’s lettuce is more and more popular and is an alternative and complement to lettuce.
-It is a very depurative and relaxing vegetable, with a slightly spicy taste, that will make your salad different.
+It’s a very depurative and relaxing vegetable, with a slightly spicy taste, that will make your salad different.

 You can accompany this salad with fresh goat cheese.
 Dairy products facilitate drowsiness, and goat cheese is more digestive than cow cheese.

-You can also put pumpkin seeds in this salad because they are rich in zinc, a mineral that helps minimize stress.
+You can also put pumpkin seeds in this salad because they’re rich in zinc, a mineral that helps minimize stress.

-Here is a delicious, quick, and simple recipe that will help you to sleep better thanks to its content in tryptophan from its two ingredients.
+Here’s a delicious, quick and simple recipe that will help you sleep better thanks to its tryptophan content from its two ingredients.
 This amino acid fights stress and brings you to a state of relaxation and a good mood.

-You can grill wild asparagus and wrap it in turkey, a light ingredient that is rich in protein.
+You can grill wild asparagus and wrap it in turkey, a light ingredient that’s rich in protein.

-This dinner is also very relaxing, but we recommend it only for those who eat dinner early or who have exercises because it is a little more nutritious than the ones above.
+This is another example of healthy and relaxing dinners, but we recommend it only for those who eat dinner early or exercise regularly because it’s a little more nutritious than the ones we’ve discussed so far.

 Bake the banana for 20 minutes and then add the cottage cheese.
 You can sweeten this dish with a little bit of honey.